elingerojo/contexter/README.md

 Each datafile appears twice in `context` object

-1. Under the property `"/"` in the corresponding nested level according with the directory structure
+1. Under the property `dir` in the corresponding nested level according with the directory structure
 2. Under the corresponding file type property.
 Either `datafiles` or `unknowns`

 In the `context` object, a `file` is represented by a property named after the filename including the extension.
 For example: file `posts.yml` is the property `"posts.yml"` of the object `assets`